Anupriya55509/Credit-Card-Transaction-Report/README.md

 By leveraging interactive visualizations, KPIs, and dynamic filters, the dashboard transforms raw financial data into meaningful insights that support strategic planning and performance monitoring.

 ---
+📊 Dataset Source

+The dataset used in this project was sourced from a publicly available GitHub repository and contains 10,000+ customer and credit card transaction records.
+The data includes customer demographics, transaction details, card categories, spending behavior, and revenue-related metrics used for dashboard development and business analysis in Power BI.
+---

 ## 🎯 Project Objectives